Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   mistakes in the technical writing.

-- **Technical Knowledge and Skill Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
+- **Technical Knowledge and Skill Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when the GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
 As a part of this grade, the instructor will assess aspects of the project including, but not limited to,